 Maybe you need to return a phone call or email.
 Are there household tasks you would like to try to get to or a card you need to send.
 Unless it is an utter necessity, I always remind myself what gets done, gets done.
 The Lord ordains our days, and sometimes we need to be flexible and able to have our plans interrupted for the ones He has already appointed for us.
 What doesn't get done carries over to the next day.
 At over 50 years of age, I realize what needs to be taken care of always gets taken care of :).

 The purpose of the to-do list is to keep you focused on items you would like to accomplish instead of being distracted and moving through your day with no purpose.
 We are all pretty good time wasters, and I can think of plenty of ways I waste time so having a list keeps me on task.
 Our tasks shouldn't be looked at as a burden – all our work is done as unto to the Lord as believers so we should take delight and give thanks for the work He has set before us.
 Your attitude in how you view your work will carry over to your children.

 This part of the day is to help you unwind and get ready for bed with the hope of a good nights sleep.
 Many times we head to bed with much on our mind and tasks left unfinished, and we don't sleep well, or we have trouble falling asleep.
 Sometimes we go to bed after just walking away from the glare of the computer or TV screen, and that can be a bit stimulating and lead to difficulty falling asleep.

-My best nights sleep are when I take the time spend a few minutes preparing for a good nights rest.
+My best nights sleep are when I take the time to spend a few minutes preparing for a good nights rest.
 My evening routine helps my morning to get off to a good start.
-Your list will look different because I don’t have littles at home so yours may include bedtime stories, baths and cleaning up toys (it is interesting how most of us set up evening routines for our children without thinking about it – I don’t think we outgrow this one).
+Your list will look different because I don't have littles at home so yours may include bedtime stories, baths and cleaning up toys (it is interesting how most of us set up evening routines for our children without thinking about it – I don't think we outgrow this one).